neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 who is involved in the project. see [project metadata](project-metadata).

 **``rawdata_metadata.yml``**
-- This file contains information about the data collection, for example XXX.
+- This file contains information about the data collection, for example the species of animal used in the project.
+It may also contain specific sections for datatypes, that apply to all subjects in the project.
+For example, if `ephys` data was collected at a sampling rate of 30kHz for each subject, it may contain an `ephys` section with a `samplingRate` field.
 See [rawdata metadata](rawdata-metadata).

 **``sub-<value>_metadata.yml``**
 - This contains information about an individual subject, for example its date of birth,